What Should An Employment Contract Under Dutch Law Include?

 In particular, employees have the right to:

 These rights should be specified within the employment contract so both employer and employee understand their obligations.
-Furthermore, employers must ensure they adhere to these laws and regulations regarding working hours and leave entitlements set by the Dutch government.
+Employers must also make sure they adhere to these laws and regulations regarding working hours and leave entitlements set by the Dutch government.
 Failure to do so may result in penalties or legal action taken against them.
-With this in mind, it is essential that all parties involved fully understand their respective roles and responsibilities with regard to Working Hours and Leave Regulations before signing an employment contract under Dutch Law.
+With this in mind, all parties involved should fully understand their respective roles and responsibilities with regard to Working Hours and Leave Regulations before signing an employment contract under Dutch Law.

 Payment Terms and Conditions form another integral part of an employment contract under Dutch law.